2022-2023 Cardiovascular Disease (CVD) Small Grants: Full Proposal Submission Guidelines for Approved LOIs

 Since your proposals will be reviewed by international reviewers please describe any system, data source, abbreviation, etc. that may not be familiar to those outside your own country (e.g., structure of healthcare system, data sources, etc.).

 Your proposals should be succinct and written in English.
 Proposals will be subject to both scientific and programmatic review.
+You may find it helpful to review guidance provided in the Scientific Writing course for relevant sections.
 The following criteria will be used to evaluate proposals for funding consideration:

 - Summarizes investigation clearly